 Some are determined to privatize the VA; I believe this would be a mistake.
 Such a dramatic change would shift more health care costs to veterans and alter a unique service for those who have served our country.
 I stand with the Veterans of Foreign Wars, the Disabled Americans Veterans, American Legion and many others who say: Fix it, don’t break or sabotage it.

-Ensuring our veterans prompt access to quality healthcare has long been one of my top priorities.
-More than 13 million veterans receive some form of health care coverage outside the Veterans Administration (VA) – and repealing the Affordable Care Act would leave too many with more limited coverage or worse benefits, and might leave some with no coverage at all.
-Our veterans should not be discriminated against by being denied access to health insurance tax credits and critical mental health benefits.
+Ensuring our veterans' prompt access to quality healthcare has long been one of my top priorities.
+More than 13 million veterans receive some form of health care coverage outside the Veterans Administration (VA) – and so depend on our strengthening the Affordable Care Act.
 Eleven million veterans rely on Medicare and another two million are enrolled in Medicaid – any changes to these critical programs could negatively impact our courageous vets.

 Ending Veteran Homelessness